Effects of the kinetic energy in heat for overdamped systems: Logarithm system

 If we define $\Tilde{Q}=Q-\Delta K$, the calculation can be carried along the same lines in reference \cite{paraguassu_heat_2021}.
 However we will still need to integrate the velocities.
 Hence, we arrive at the integrals

-where $p(Q)$ is the expression of the heat distribution obtained in \cite{paraguassu_heat_2021} without the kinetic term.
+where $p(Q)$ is the expression of the heat distribution obtained in \cite{paraguassu_heat_2021} without the kinetic energy.
+Note that, the above expression is similar to one found by \cite{garcia2018heat}.
 Again we cannot obtain an analytical result for the heat, but it can be solved by numerical integration.
-It is interesting to note that previous analytical results, when considering the correction of the kinetic term, not give anymore an analytical solution.
-This suggests that the heat distribution of overdamped systems is way more complex that we think.
+The result is plotted in figure~\ref{fig2}, where one can see that the distribution with kinetic energy has a more broaden probability.
+Furthermore, it is interesting to note that previous analytical results, when considering the correction of the kinetic energy, not give anymore an analytical solution.
+This suggests that the heat distribution of overdamped systems is way more complex when the kinetic energy is taken into account.